aegjoyce/ha-addons/scrypted/README.md

 Add the repository [https://github.com/aegjoyce/ha-addons](https://github.com/aegjoyce/ha-addons) in Home Assistant (see [https://www.home-assistant.io/hassio/installing_third_party_addons](https://www.home-assistant.io/hassio/installing_third_party_addons/) for more information).

 Then select the Scrypted add-on and click Install. **This may take 5-10 minutes to complete as the image is approximately 2GB in size.**

+Once installed, make sure you enable Watchdog so that the Scrypted add-on will restart automatically if you need to restart Scrypted from within its UI.

 ## To-do